 If you’re running the Splunk app, try running the following:cd $SPLUNK_HOME/etc/apps/ksconf/bin/lib python -m ksconf --version

-If this works, then the issue has something to do with your path.
+If this works, then the issue is with PATH.

 It may be helpful to uninstall (remove) the Splunk app and reinstall from scratch.